auth0/docs/articles/quickstart/spa/react/_includes/_centralized_login.md

 Create a reusable service to manage and coordinate user authentication.
 You can call the service's methods from your application.
 You can create an instance of the `WebAuth` object from the auth0.js library in the service.

 ::: note
 You can name the service anything you want.
-In the examples below, the service is called  `Auth` and the filename is `Auth.js`.
+In the examples below, the service is  `Auth` and the filename is `Auth.js`.
 :::

 Create a service and add an instance of the `auth0.WebAuth` object.
 Add a `login` method that calls the `authorize` method from auth0.js.